 Play the Demo Games

-The Oculus Quest comes with a few demo games to try out on your headset: Epic Rollercoasters, Creed, Journey of the Gods, and more.
+The Meta Quest has a few demo games on your headset: Epic Rollercoasters, Creed, Journey of the Gods, and more.
 Even if these games don’t sound like something you would play on a console, check them out!
-Playing games in virtual reality is a completely different and you’ll get a good idea of what other VR games you want to play.
+Playing games in virtual reality is completely different, and you’ll get a good idea of what other VR games you want to play.

 Try Out a Wide Open Space

-The biggest advantage of the Oculus Quest is that it is completely wireless.
+The biggest advantage of the Meta Quest is that it is completely wireless.
 Use that to your advantage and try setting up a giant play space like a full garage or backyard (when the sun is down).
-You’ll have a ton of fun playing virtual reality without any concern for your movement.
+You’ll have fun playing virtual reality without any concern for your movement.

-Some games for the Oculus Quest are procedural, meaning the size adapts to your guardian size.
+Some games for the Meta Quest are procedural, meaning the size adapts to your guardian size.
 In a wide open space, this can be really awesome.

 Learn Android Debug Bridge (adb)

-ADB is a series of commands that lets you read and write files and information to an Android device such as the Oculus Quest.
-Installing an adb program such as adbLink will let you install your own APKs and files onto your Oculus Quest.
-This is helpful for installing third party games and moving media files to and from your Oculus Quest when you want.
+ADB is a series of commands that lets you read and write files and information to an Android device such as the Meta Quest.
+Installing an adb program such as adbLink will let you install your own APKs and files onto your Meta Quest.
+This helps install third-party games and move media files to and from your Meat Quest when you want.

 VR Game Tips

 The VR tips below are specific to some of the most popular virtual reality games you can play today.
 They are designed to help you beat each game with helpful pointers.
-If you want to provide some VR games tips and tricks of your own, comment down at the bottom of this guide!
+If you want to provide some VR games tips and tricks, comment down at the bottom of this guide!

 Half Life: Alyx Tips

-Half Life: Alyx is the 2020 virtual reality game of the year.
+Half Life: Alyx was the 2020 virtual reality game of the year.
 Here are some tips to help you play this adventure horror masterpiece.